-In construction, you won’t always have a clean slate of land to work on.
-Sometimes, you’ll need to work around existing infrastructure, so consider the following:
+In construction, you won’t always start with a blank canvas.
+Sometimes you’ll need to work around existing structures or infrastructure, so keep these things in mind:

-Keep new pavement uniform with the existing pavement.
-Say you remove portions of asphalt pavement to run underground pipes.
-The surrounding untouched pavement should remain in pristine condition.
+Aim to make new pavement seamlessly blend with the existing one.
+For example, if you remove parts of asphalt pavement to install underground pipes, the surrounding untouched pavement should stay in top-notch condition.

-Find where you can safely dispose of your construction materials.
-For example, if you’re retrofitting a substation, you can’t throw old batteries in any trash.
-It’s illegal to dispose of hazardous waste in the local garbage or down storm drains.
+Figure out where to safely dispose of construction materials.
+For instance, if you’re retrofitting a substation, you can’t just toss old batteries in the trash.
+Disposing of hazardous waste in local garbage or storm drains is illegal.

 - Warning signs

-- Insurance: protection from any damages, theft, or natural disasters
+- Insurance: coverage for damages, theft, or natural disasters

-- Warranty: defined liability limits for any and all construction work
+- Warranty: clear liability limits for all construction work

-- Project manager: someone with experience to manage and oversee projects
+- Project manager: someone experienced to manage and oversee projects

-- Safety plan: a protocol to address safety issues in real time
+- Safety plan: a protocol to tackle safety issues as they arise

-So, comply with all Federal, State, and local hauling disposal regulations.
-In California, the Department of Industrial Relations lists vehicle haulage requirements.
+Comply with all Federal, State, and local hauling disposal regulations.
+In California, the Department of Industrial Relations outlines vehicle haulage requirements.

-Equally important, cleanup should be an ongoing project activity.
-Don’t allow your waste to pile up, and then scramble at the end of the project.
-It’s a mental strain scrambling last minute, and disposal sites have daily or weekly limits.
+Remember, cleanup should be an ongoing project activity.
+Don’t let waste pile up, only to scramble at the end of the project.
+Last-minute stress and disposal site limits can be a real headache.

-Like an iceberg, you’ll find there’s a lot underground you can’t see until you start digging.
-So, call 8-1-1 before any excavation work to have underground utilities marked.
-Because you don’t want to dig into and damage an underground gas line for example.
+Just like an iceberg, there’s a whole lot hidden underground that you won’t see until you start digging.
+Always call 8-1-1 before any excavation work to get those underground utilities marked.
+Trust me, the last thing you want is to accidentally hit an underground gas line.